 The Community Council confirmed their support for an application by the Civic Week Committee to Fife Council for a £750 grant for new bunting for the High Street.
 Councillor Edwards sought the views of the Community Council on a proposal by Councillor Leggatt for a Burntisland Forum, comprising Burntisland's two Fife Councillors and representatives of the Community Council and the Burntisland Tenants & Residents Association.
 This forum would be able to present a town view on major proposals.
 Members agreed that this was one of the functions of the Community Council, and that a new forum was unnecessary.
 They did however agree to review their working practices, with a view to making their structure and meetings more effective.
 Details of the new Fife Council Scheme (constitutional arrangements) for Community Councils were given.
 This was now in effect, and the main changes were that (1) Burntisland Community Council would be reduced from 15 to 14 members; (2) before taking office, new members would have to sign an undertaking relating to their conduct; and (3) a casual vacancy on the Community Council need not be filled, but, if it was, the vacant place would have to be offered in the first instance to the runners-up at the previous election in the order in which they came in the poll.

-noted with satisfaction that there would be an
+Catholic Church.
+They noted with satisfaction that there would be an

 increased number of parking spaces at the new church, compared with the

+old one.
 The Community Council will ask Fife Council to address the

 This was the last meeting before the elections on 7 October.
 Secretary George Kay announced that Burntisland Development Trust (Alcan Trust) had awarded the Community Council a grant towards the cost of the new High Street Christmas lighting.
 This brought the total available to £13,500.
 The Community Council will therefore press ahead with its plans, with a view to having the lighting installed in time for Christmas this year.
 Burntisland Development Trust had also agreed to a grant of £15,500 for the proposed water feature on the Links, and the results of applications to other potential funders were awaited.